Clinical Medical Assistant (CTCMA)

 In order for students to become a certified medical assistant and use the title of CMA (AAMA), they must successfully complete a CAAHEP/MAERB accredited program.
 Then sit for and pass the AAMA sponsored CMA (AAMA) exam.
 WCC has modeled our program on accreditation standards and values CAAHEP accreditation.

 Student applications are reviewed on a regular basis.
 Upon acceptance of the application, the student will be placed on the Clinical Medical Assistant (CTCMA) program waitlist.
 Students are encouraged to complete required general education courses and other non-CMC courses while on the waitlist until they are notified of their program start date.
-Minimally, students are required to complete semester one courses before proceeding into the formal Clinical Medical Assistant program, which begins with their second course semester.
+Students are required to complete the major area course requirements prior to entering the program.
+The program courses must be taken in semester sequence.
+No part time option is available for this program.

 Each year approximately 24 students move from the waitlist into the formal program initiation.
 Students are taken from the waitlist in numerical order in which they were admitted, with priority given to Washtenaw County residents.
 Please review the "Admission and Waitlist Process for High Demand Programs" document that is posted on the following website:www4.wccnet.edu/studentservices/studentconnection/admissions/.
 This document explains WCC's waitlist process and priority level.